Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 ## Value grid
 A *value grid* is a spreadsheet-like component visualized in a tabular form where each cell represents a single value.

+## Word cloud
+A *word cloud* shows all object in a [Category](../concepts/category.md) with their size based on a connected value

+Color for each word can be set on the secondary value

+The maximum font size is set by body font.
+Note that too many and/or too large words will increase runtime.  and might not render at all if the tile is too small

+*A typical use case would be visualizing the revenue of a set of companies, with solid colors showing their field or a gradient color for number of employees*

 ### Filtering rows and columns
 Rows and columns in the value Grid can be configured with a [filter](concepts/selection) that will be applied on all the cell values in a row/column, i.e. filtering all the cell values in that row/column.